 |Compilations and databases||Musical scores||Sound recordings|

+In Australia, copyright applies to both published and unpublished works, and protection is automatic as long as certain basic requirements are met.
 There is no copyright registration process and an individual does not need to claim copyright by including the copyright symbol and their name on a work:

 © Author Name 2019

 Copyright is not dependent on aesthetic or literary merit and protects materials that are utilitarian, short or mundane.

 Australian copyright law is set out in the Copyright Act 1968 (Cwlth) including all amendments.
 Australian copyright law applies to any copying or re-use performed in Australia, even if the owner of the copyright in the work you are copying is a citizen of another country.

 There are reciprocal arrangements between countries which mean that copyright in foreign works is also recognised in Australia (and vice versa).

 If you are not located in Australia and you are copying digitised content from the State Library's websites or catalogue, you must follow the copyright law of the country in which you reside.

 The default rule in the Copyright Act 1968 (Cwlth) is that copyright in a work is owned by its creator or maker–however, this basic position can be changed in various ways.

 Copyright owners can transfer their copyright, for example where an author assigns copyright to a publisher.
 If a creator made the work as part of their job, the employer will generally own the copyright.